stmorare/SPF-DKIM-DMARC/README.md

 ## Contributing 🤝

 Contributions are welcome!
 If you have improvements, suggestions, or additional examples to share, feel free to submit a pull request. 💡

-## License 📜

-This project is licensed under the MIT License.
-See the LICENSE file for details. 🔓